noahzgordon/rails_clone/README.md

 # Ruby on 'Trails'

-*To test out the framework, clone the directory and naviage to it in your terminal.
+*To test out the framework, clone the directory and navigate to it in your terminal.
 Then run:

 <code>ruby bin/test_server.rb</code>